koenrane/KR-new-site/content/worrying-about-the-vase-whitelisting.md

 ### Latent Space Whitelisting

-In a sense, class-based whitelisting is but a rough approximation of what we're really after: "which objects in the world can change, and in what ways?''.
+In a sense, class-based whitelisting is but a rough approximation of what we're really after: "which objects in the world can change, and in what ways?".
 In latent space whitelisting, no longer do we constrain transitions based on class boundaries; instead, we penalize based on endpoint distance in the latent space.
 Learned latent spaces are low-dimensional manifolds which suffice to describe the data seen thus far.
 It seems reasonable that nearby points in a well-constructed latent space correspond to like objects, but further investigation is warranted.

 Assume that the agent models objects as points $z \in \mathbb{R}^d$, the $d$\-dimensional latent space. _A priori_, any movement in the latent space is undesirable.
 When training the whitelist, we record the endpoints of the observed changes.
 For $z_1, z_2\in\mathbb{R}^d$ and observed change $z_1 \to z_2$, one possible dissimilarity formulation is: